What Kind Of Deep Cycle Battery Is Actually The Best For RV Use?

 For WFCO WF-8900 series you can use this Lithium-ion replacement converter/charger (click to view on Amazon).

-Note that if you go with lithium RV batteries and you replace the converter/charger you may not be able to switch back to traditional lead acid batteries later on.
+Note that if you go with lithium RV batteries and you replace the converter/charger you may not switch back to traditional lead-acid batteries later on.

 Why is my deep cycle RV battery draining?

-An RV uses 12 volt power for a large number of appliances in the RV.
+An RV uses 12 volt power for many appliances in the RV.

 The water heater also uses electricity even when in gas mode to test the temperature and start the propane.

-Draining deep-cycle lead-acid RV batteries past 50% will start to damage them and your batteries won’t hold a full charge over time.
+Draining deep-cycle lead-acid RV batteries past 50% will damage them and your batteries won’t hold a full charge.

 Temperature is also another draining factor.
 In cold weather, batteries will not be as efficient and you may lose more power when using 12V appliances in your RV.